hasura/local-development/README.md

 - Postgres login: admin, pgpassword

 # Cleanup / uninstall / retry if error
 - Delete the minikube instance: ``minikube delete``
 - Re-create it with: ``minikube start``

+# Exposing local minikube to public Internet
+Follow the instructions here: https://github.com/hasura/ngrok

 # Upcoming features

-- Migration from local development (minikube) to kubernetes on any cloud provider
+- Migration from local development (minikube) to Kubernetes cluster on any cloud provider.
-- Expose local minikube to the public Internet for easy testing/sharing (currently, c101.hasura.me type domains cannot be shared because they are just labels to point to the local minikube ip)